pavansatya/NutriWeb/README.md

 - **personalization.py**: Module for the personalized recommendations.
 - **recommendations.py**: Module for product recommendations.
 - **risk_levels.py**: Module for assigning risk levels like low, moderate and high risks for ingredients and additives.
-- **assess_risk.py**: Module for assessing ingredients and additives risks and then classify the products as "AVOID" and "SAFE" based on the classification..
+- **assess_risk.py**: Module for assessing ingredients and additives risks and then classify the products as "AVOID" and "SAFE" based on the classification.

 ## Templates